cheesegrits/filament-google-maps/README.md

 php artisan filament-google-maps:geocode Location --fields=street,city,state,zip --lat=lat --lng=lng --rate-limit=100

 ```
-If any of your address data is joined, like say you have a 'states' table, you can specify that
+If any of your address data is a join relationship, like say you have a 'states' table and the 'state'
-in dotted notation, like 'states.state_full_name', where the first part (states) is the
+field is a foreign key, you can specify that in dotted notation, like 'states.state_full_name', where the first part
-name of the relationship on your model.
+(states) is the **name of the relationship** on your model.

 The command will select all records from your table where either the lat or lng fields
-are empty (0, null or empty string);
+are empty (0, null or empty string).

 <!-- ROADMAP -->
 ## Roadmap